MirunaGeorgescu/bookstore-management-system/README.md

-# bookstore-management-system
-SQL Database Management System developed for the Data Bases course I took in my first year studying CS @ Faculty of Mathematics and Computer Science, University of Bucharest
+# 📚 Bookstore Management System

+## Overview
+The bookstore management system is a project I developed in my first year of studying CS for a data base course.
+The project provides an SQL solution for managing bookstore related information, with its main goal being to facilitate efficient data organization, retrieval, and modification to support the operations of a bookstore.